 - How would I describe my ideal employees?

-3. Calculate how much capital is needed.
+- Calculate how much capital is needed.
 Once you’ve done that, add twenty percent for good measure.
 Trust me, you’ll probably need it.
 Budget out your first 24 months or so and do it by month.
 CPA practices typically have very seasonal revenues so cash flow can be challenging when starting out.
 The 24-month cash flow projections will help you anticipate those dips and help manage costs and expenses.

 - What industries do you enjoy working with and what is a likely list of their accounting and tax service needs?